 Trip Difficulty Grading information can be useful to you.
 Trekking in Nepal can be classified into different levels depending on the features of routes and the elevation.
 Climates and remoteness also play a role in grading.
 However, trekking can be done by all levels of trekkers comfortably if chosen the right level of the trek as some routes can be tough, including a higher level of elevations.
 It is therefore advised people to get some preparations done, such as including walking, jogging, and stretching in your daily life before you depart.
 It is also highly advisable for people suffering from cardiac or respiratory problems to consult their doctors.
 Please refer to the different level of trekking below:

-This level of trekking can be done by any age group with right health conditions and does not require experience at all.
+This trip difficulty grading level of trekking is easy and any age group with the right health conditions.
+It does not require experience at all.
 You can expect a proper amount of ascents and descents in this level of trekking.
 Walking times: 3-5 hours walking per day Altitude: less than 3000m Terrain: sightseeing in cities and some optional day walks on well-traveled trails.
-Remoteness: Hotel and road based tour
+Remoteness: Hotel and road-based tour

-In this level of trekking, the person has to be in proper conditions and as also has undoubtedly been doing some regular exercise.
+In this trip difficulty grading level of trekking, the person has to be in proper conditions and as also has undoubtedly been doing some regular exercise.
 Walking times: 4-5 hours per day for up to 8 days Altitude: up to 4000m Terrain: Rough trials and some daily ascents and descents with some exposure.
 Remoteness: a reasonable level of local infrastructure, including lodge accommodations.